Building Activity Management System (BAMS)

 - mandatory notifications, such as completion of framework.

-These must be reported to the VBA by the seventh of the following month after the event occurred.
+Prescribed events must be reported to the VBA within seven days after the end of each month when the event occurred.
 If you submit prescribed events via the bulk upload process, this is done using a different CSV file template to BPN applications/updates.

 The first prescribed event that is reportable to the VBA is the issuance of a building permit.
 At this stage of the process, the RBS is expected to complete two activities: